 - Companies are increasingly making big investments in AI in ways that strengthen operations and optimize productivity.
 Automation will continue to make recruiting functions easier, yet online applicant tracking systems retain their reputation as notorious black holes and resumes are becoming more obsolete.
 This will not abate in 2018, as prospective employees still source jobs through friends and former colleagues, augmenting talent pipelines for companies.
 The growth and use of assessment tools like the Predictive Index to screen for candidates, however, will remain an effective strategy in 2018, matching prospective candidate skills and abilities with talent companies need most.

-- Wellness and mindfulness was a popular employee trend in 2017 and will continue to be part of corporate conversations that address ways to combat employee stress: the feeling of being always on, hyper-connected in a 24/7 world.
+- Wellness and mindfulness will continue to be part of corporate conversations that address ways to combat employee stress: the feeling of being always on, hyper-connected in a 24/7 world.
 With a plethora of productivity apps to manage communications and workflows including tools like Slack, Evernote, Redbooth, and more, employees are seeking ways to carve time-outs before, during, or after their workday ends.
 Whether 10 minute increments or hour-long lunch and learns, workshops on mindfulness, and apps like Headspace and Calm will grow in use this year.

-At Flexwork Global, we’ve always been interested in the future of work and how companies respond to disruptive change.
-In the past, changes were led by employees with the desire to adopt new technologies and practices while companies were challenged to keep pace with the innovations employees used fluently.
-Over the past year, we’ve seen significant changes in the market with companies maturing their focus and approach to flexible and mobile workplaces in myriad ways.
-And as conversations and approaches evolve, so are we.
+At Flexwork Global, we’ve always had a passion for the future of work and how companies respond to disruptive change.
+In the past, changes were led by employees who adopted new technologies and work practices while companies were challenged to keep up with the innovations employees used fluently.